-Think of your mid-term paper as an extension of a language analysis journal entry, except that you will be more proactively researching and reporting empirically based information about your selected topic.
+Think of your mid-term paper as an extension of a language analysis journal entry, except that you will be more proactively researching and reporting empirically-based information about your selected topic.
 If your topic is a speech act, see if it is included in CARLA's "Descriptions of Speech Acts" website.
 If not, or if you select anther pragmatic or discourse feature, do your own library research or feel free to speak to me individually to help identify the relevant literature.
-The mid-term paper consists the first half of your final paper, which means you will have a chance to revise it if you so wish.
-Submit your mid-term paper BOTH in the "Mid-term Papers" folder and in the Stream section of the GC before the 3rd course meeting and be prepared to informally discuss your paper in class.
+The mid-term paper can be part of your final paper, serving as a short introduction to your lesson plan.
+Submit your mid-term paper in the Stream section of the GC to share with your class before the 3rd course meeting and be prepared to informally discuss it in class.
 Spend at least one hour reading your peers' mid-term papers to learn about a wider range of topics.
+You will receive written instructor feedback in the "Mid-term Papers" folder in the GC.

-Your mid-term paper becomes the basis of your instructional intervention (lesson plan) that you will be providing in the second half of your final paper.
+Your mid-term paper and second journal entry should become the basis of your instructional intervention (lesson plan).
 You are welcome to adapt published lesson plans or create one on your own.
 You will receive suggestions and feedback from other course participants as you make a presentation in the last course meeting.
 I will assess and comment on your lesson in response to your written final paper.
-The deadline for this paper is the day of the last course meeting (submit in the "Final Papers" folder in GC).
-See the handout to be distributed in class for the details of this assignment.
+The deadline for this paper is 10 am of the day of the last course meeting (submit in the "Final Papers" folder in GC).
+See the guidelines for the details of this assignment.